vollowx/see/README.md

 ```
 Project stopped.
-Don't star.
-Maybe you will be interested in https://github.com/vollowx/m3-web-components
+You may be interested in https://github.com/vollowx/mixed-components
 ```

 # tiny-material